yasharthbajpai/school-timetable-generator/README.md

 ## Submission Guidelines

-1. Submit your solution by pushing your changes to the forked repository in GitHub Codespaces
+1. Make sure your code runs without errors and produces valid timetables
 2. Include comments explaining your implementation details
-3. Make sure your code runs without errors and produces valid timetables
+3. Add your details into id.json
-4. Do not modify the provided input data structure
+4. Submit your solution by pushing your changes to the forked repository in GitHub Codespaces